karolkorzen/github-app/README.md

 # github-app
-Application for saving records from trainings/meals
+Application for searching public repositories on Github with showing some details about them.

 ## Table of contents
 * [Technologies](#Technologies)